Virus surge: Schools abandon classes, states retreat

 In Idaho, Republican Gov. Brad Little also resisted calls for a statewide mask requirement even as health clinics grappled with dozens of staff absences and thousands of calls from people seeking help.

-In other states, governors have tightened restrictions, though not as much as when the virus first hit in the spring.
+In other states, officials have tightened restrictions, though not as much as when the virus first hit in the spring.

+Chicago Mayor Lori Lightfoot called on residents to cancel Thanksgiving gatherings, limit all social gatherings to 10 people, and stay home except for essentials, like work or getting groceries, starting on Monday.

 Minnesota joined states including New York in ordering bars and restaurants to close by 10 p.m.
 Wisconsin’s governor this week advised people to stay home.
 Utah’s governor put in place a statewide mask mandate, while Indiana’s governor extended his state’s mask rule for another month.